gradle/gradle-enterprise-build-validation-scripts/Maven.md

 There are currently four experiments for Maven.
 You could also perform these experiments fully manually, but relying on the automation of the validation scripts will be faster, less error-prone, and more reproducible.

+## Requirements

+You need to have [Bash](https://www.gnu.org/software/bash/) installed in order to run the build validation scripts.

 ## Installation

 On macOS and Linux, use the following command to download and unpack the build validation scripts for Maven to the current directory: